Nathanael-Mariaule/Belgium-immo-scrapping/Readme.md

 ### immoweb_scrapping.py
 Browse the ImmoWeb site and retrieve the html code of the unique pages for each house for sale.

+### immoweb_threading.py
+Multi-threading version of immoweb_scrapping.py

 ### immoweb_page_scrapping.py
-arse the html code of a page and retrieve the desired data (see next point for more details).
+Parse the html code of a page and retrieve the desired data (see next point for more details).

+### data_cleaner.py
+Clean the datas obtained with immoweb_scrapping.py using pandas

 ## 3/ Attributes in data.csv